-macOS (formerly OS X) has a few basic tasks that you need to know to make the rest of Mac chores faster and easier.
+macOS has a few basic tasks that you need to know to make the rest of your Mac chores faster and easier.
 These chores include starting and managing applications, searching your Mac for documents and data, saving your work, and fundamental file operations such as opening, printing, and copying.